Deconvolving the components of the sign problem: Introduction

 The fermion determinant itself sums over all the possible quantum mechanical world lines of fermions moving in the instantaneous value of the physical bosonic field or the artificially introduced auxiliary field.
 For a particular world line configuration, if the fermions wind around each other an odd number of times, the contribution to the determinant is negative.
 This picture provides one view of the origin of the sign problem: To the extent that different regions of the space-imaginary time lattice are uncorrelated, there is a constant `density' of winding, and one expects that as the spatial lattice size $N$ and inverse temperature $\beta$ grow, the likelihood of positive and negative world line configurations becomes equal, and the average sign vanishes exponentially with both $\beta$ and $N$.

 The assumption that different regions are uncorrelated is non-trivial.
 One motivation is the absence of any intrinsic dynamics in the auxiliary field: $h(r, \tau)$ couples to the fermionic degrees of freedom, but different components of $h(r, \tau)$ are not coupled to each other.
 Indeed, it is known that if $h(r, \tau)$ do interact the sign problem can be mitigated~\cite{blankenbecler81,johnston03,bercx17}.
 As an extreme example, if $h$ has no $\tau$ dependence, the sign of the determinant is positive.
-Similary, in electron-phonon models the phonon kinetic energy energy $\hat p^2/2m$ correlates $x(r,\tau)$ by penalizing imaginary time fluctuations, especially at low phonon frequencies $\omega$.
-The SP is reduced.
+Similarly, in electron-phonon models the phonon kinetic energy energy $\hat p^2/2m$ induces correlations in $x(r,\tau)$ on adjacent $\tau$ by penalizing imaginary time fluctuations, especially at low phonon frequencies $\omega$.
+Although the details are complex, typically one expects the SP to be reduced.

 Symmetries might allow simulations to avoid the sign problem in special situations~\cite{loh90,wu05,li16}.
 The most simple scenario is one in which there are two fermionic species (e.g.~spin up and spin down) which couple to the auxiliary or bosonic field in the same way.
 Then, as long as they also share common structure in the other pieces of the Hamiltonian (the same hopping and chemical potential terms, for example) the two matrices arising when the species are traced out are identical.
 Although the individual determinants can (and do) change sign, their product is always a square, and hence positive.
 Such situations are, however, not generic, and in most QMC, the sign problem is significant.